-The Acropolis, a UNESCO site, has always been the fortress and most important religious centre of ancient Athens, the absolute symbol of the grandeur of the Greek civilization and its achievements.
-The buildings included inside the Acropolis are: the Parthenon, the Erechthion, the Odeon of Herodes (Herodion), the Temple of Athena Nike, the Propylea, the Theatre of Dionysus.
+The Acropolis, a UNESCO site, has always been the fortress and most important religious centre of ancient Athens.
+The buildings included inside the Acropolis are: Parthenon, Erechthion, Odeon of Herodes (Herodion), Temple of Athena Nike, Propylea, Theatre of Dionysus.

-This small rocky hill overlooking the Acropolis was dedicated to Ares, God of War, and used to be one of the courts of the ancient city.
+This small hill overlooking was dedicated to Ares, God of War, and used to be one of the courts of the ancient city.
+Christians might also know it as Areopagus or Mars Hill, since this is where St. Paul preached.

-Pnyka was the ‘Hill of Democracy’ since this was where the Athenians voted.
-The adjacent hill was dedicated to the mythical Nymphs and now hosts the Observatory.
-We will also get the chance to see ruins of the only accessible paved road of Athens.
+We'll see the ‘Hill of Democracy’, where the Athenians voted.
+The Nymphs were worshiped nearby on a hill that now hosts the Observatory.
+We will also see ruins of the only accessible paved road of Athens.

-It offers one of the best views of the Acropolis and a panoramic view of Athens and the islands and also hosts remnants of an ancient tomb.
+Not only does it offer one of the best views of the Acropolis and a panoramic view of Athens and the islands but it also hosts remnants of an ancient tomb.

 One of Europe’s longest pedestrian streets and named after Athens' first Christian convert, this street is a beautiful and busy walking area connecting major sites as well as some hidden ones...